 Connecticut law requires individuals who have been convicted of any offense involving the use or threatened use of a deadly weapon to register with DESPP for a period of five years after serving their sentence.
 Registrants are required to check in with local law enforcement each year.
 Connecticut’s deadly weapon offender registry is the first statewide weapons offender registry of its kind.

 If your application for an eligibility certificate or concealed carry permit has been denied, an experienced gun lawyer can help you defend your legal right to arm yourself.
 In addition, if you are facing criminal charges relating to the ownership or use of a gun, an attorney can help you draft the best possible defense for your case.

 In spite of the complex laws relating to gun ownership in Connecticut, it is often possible to maintain your right to arm yourself with the assistance of experienced legal representation.
 Conviction of a weapons-related offense can have serious consequences.
 In light of Connecticut’s tragic history of gun violence, these types of crimes are often aggressively prosecuted.

 If you are facing any charges relating to the use or possession of a firearm in the Stamford area, you need an attorney on your side who understands the importance of defending your Second Amendment rights.
-Contact our Stamford gun lawyer today.
+Contact our Connecticut gun lawyers today.